0x444454/SIDerurgy/README.md

 This is still a very alpha version, but enough to have fun.
 I really have fun with this, and I hope you will too !

-## Question: Do I need a modular synthesizer like the one in the picture above (or demo videos) ?
+## Question: Do I need a modular synthesizer like the one in the picture above ?

 **No. Not at all.**
 That is my general purpose polyphonic modular synth, rearranged in a rush to test SIDerurgy.
-An optimized modules setup for SID tunes remastering would be very different.
+An optimized modular setup for SID tunes remastering or live performance would be very different.
 The good thing is you only need just a fractions of the modules you see in my synth.
 The bad thing is a modular synthesizer is one of the most expensive hobbies there are.